Resolving gluon fusion loops at current and future hadron colliders: HL-LHC and FCC prospects

 As a result the constraints from inclusive Higgs measurements, which were derived using the ATLAS study of Ref.~\cite{project},\footnote{We performed a global fit assuming the projected uncertainties on the signal strengths reported in the third column of Table~17 of Ref.~\cite{project}, which include systematics.
 All the channels except for $Z\gamma$ were included in the fit, leading to the constraint $c_g = c_y \pm 0.04\,(0.09)$ at $68\,(95)\%$ CL.} are blind along the line $c_t + c_g = 1$.
 Our projections show that the best channel in resolving the degeneracy is Higgs production in association with a top pair.
-However, the sensitivity of double Higgs production on $c_g$ and for positive values of $c_y$ is stronger than, or comparable to, that of the $t\bar{t}h$ channel.
+However, the sensitivity of double Higgs production for $c_y >0,\,c_g <0$ is stronger than that of the $t\bar{t}h$ channel.
 This originates from the very quickly growing contributions to $gg\to hh$ coming from the diagrams with $hh gg$ and $hh \bar{t}t$ contact interactions.\footnote{If the assumption of doublet Higgs is relaxed (no $hhgg$ and $hh\bar{t}t$ interactions) the constraints become weaker.} A comment is also in order on the role of the Higgs trilinear coupling: while in our analysis it was, for definiteness, set to the SM value, even $O(1)$ departures from it would have only small effects on the results~\cite{Azatov:2015oxa}.
-The constraints obtained from the boosted and off-shell Higgs productions are moderately weaker than those from the $t\bar{t}h$ and double Higgs measurements.
+The off-shell Higgs process yields strong constraints for $c_y < 0,\,c_g > 0$ and is therefore complementary to $hh$, whereas boosted Higgs gives a somewhat weaker bound.

 For the sake of illustration, in the right panel of Fig.~\ref{fig:comb} we also present results for the scenario where the $h\gamma\gamma$ interaction in Eq.~\eqref{eq:photon} is absent.
 In this case the $(c_t,c_g)$ degeneracy of inclusive measurements is lifted by the $h\to \gamma\gamma$ channel, but only to a limited extent.
 Notice that since the $t\bar{t}h$ and $hh$ projections rely in part on the $h\to \gamma\gamma$ decay, the corresponding contours are different in the two panels, while the off-shell and boosted Higgs projections are identical, because they are based on $h^\ast \to ZZ$ and $h\to \tau\tau$, respectively.